 We highly recommend going with a purpose-built kit, like the Superlative Arms Adjustable Gas Piston Kit.

 This kit allows you to convert your DI upper into a piston upper with minimum work, and basic hand tools.

 You get a great adjustable gas block, and you can get kits for Carbine, Mid, or Rifle-Length guns as your needs dictate.

 Overall, if you want to try the piston-driven thing, but are on a tight budget, this is a good choice.
 It’s also a nice way to get more out of a lower-quality complete upper you already have, or just one you aren’t using.

-Piston-drive AR uppers are all the rage, but don’t let the hype cause you to dismiss these awesome additions as just a fad.
+Piston-driven AR uppers are all the rage, but don’t let the hype cause you to dismiss these awesome additions as just a fad.

-There are real, practical benefits to owning one, and except the cost, you don’t really have anything to lose because they interface with rifles you already have.
+There are real, practical benefits to owning one, and except for the cost, you don’t really have anything to lose because they interface with rifles you already have.

 If you’re looking to upgrade an older AR, or want to put together a new build that’s just different from what you’ve already got, a piston-driven upper might be the way to go.

 What do you think of these piston-driven AR uppers?
 Do you like them?
 Which is your favorite?
 Let us know in the comments!
 You should also check out the best complete AR-15 uppers!